 Waste Load Allocation Translation

-The Indicator Bacteria TMDLs assign the waste load allocations (WLAs) in two different ways:
+The Indicator Bacteria TMDLs assign the waste load allocations in two different ways:

 i.
-The TMDLs for the: (1) Harbor Beaches of Ventura County, (2) Santa Clara River, (3) Long Beach City Beaches, and (4) Los Angeles River assigns a WLA of zero (0) allowable exceedance days of the Bacteria WQOs, listed in Table 11 above.
+The TMDLs for the: (1) Harbor Beaches of Ventura County, (2) Santa Clara River, (3) Long Beach City Beaches, and (4) Los Angeles River assigns a waste load allocation of zero (0) allowable exceedance days of the Bacteria WQOs, listed in Table 11 above.

 ii.
-The TMDLs for the: (1) Ballona Creek, Ballona Estuary, and Sepulveda Channel, (2) Malibu Creek, Lagoon, and adjacent beach, (3) Marina del Rey Harbor, Mother’s Beach, and Back Basins, (4) Los Angeles Harbor (including Inner Cabrillo Beach and Main Ship Channel), and (5) Santa Monica Bay Beaches assign WLAs to construction stormwater dischargers equal to the Bacteria WQOs.
+The TMDLs for the: (1) Ballona Creek, Ballona Estuary, and Sepulveda Channel, (2) Malibu Creek, Lagoon, and adjacent beach, (3) Marina del Rey Harbor, Mother’s Beach, and Back Basins, (4) Los Angeles Harbor (including Inner Cabrillo Beach and Main Ship Channel), and (5) Santa Monica Bay Beaches assign waste load allocations to construction stormwater dischargers equal to the Bacteria WQOs.

-The two WLA definitions were translated similarly and require Responsible Dischargers to “meet and not exceed” the bacteria water quality objectives listed in Table 11.
-Responsible Dischargers will be required to implement minimum BMPs in order to comply with the translated WLAs because construction stormwater dischargers are not expected to be significant sources of indicator bacteria.
+The two waste load allocation definitions were translated similarly and require Responsible Dischargers to “meet and not exceed” the bacteria water quality objectives listed in Table 11.
+Responsible Dischargers will be required to implement minimum BMPs in order to comply with the translated waste load allocations because construction stormwater dischargers are not expected to be significant sources of indicator bacteria.
 This General Permit requires all dischargers to perform a pollutant source assessment and implement specific BMPs to prevent or eliminate any exceedance of water quality objectives contained within applicable TMDLs, including those for indicator bacteria.
-Therefore, compliance with this General Permit is consistent with the requirements and assumptions of the TMDL and sufficient to achieve compliance with the WLA.
+Therefore, compliance with this General Permit is consistent with the requirements and assumptions of the TMDL and sufficient to achieve compliance with the waste load allocation.

 Compliance Actions and Schedule